 - Alistair Ford (Newcastle University) — Data-Driven Planning of Liveable Neighbourhoods and Cycle Networks Using Open Tools in the UK.

-- Robin Lovelace (Active Travel England) — Modelling multi-model traffic, casualties and risk: a data-driven approach to improve government guidance on critical safety issues for walking and cycling.
+- Robin Lovelace (University of Leeds) — Modelling multi-model traffic, casualties and risk: a data-driven approach to improve government guidance on critical safety issues for walking and cycling.

-- Raul Kalvo (Estonian Academy of Arts) — TBD.
+- Raul Kalvo (Estonian Academy of Arts) — Valuating Sustainable Mobility Through Integrated Land-Use and Public Transport Accessibility.

 - Louis Merlin (Florida Atlantic University) — Stated Preference Survey of Pedestrian Street Crossing Preferences.